History of Hairwork Jewelry

 READ

-What Is the History of Cameo Jewelry
+History of Camphor Glass Jewelry

 Hairwork jewelry in the Victorian era served as a way for individuals to express their grief and sentimentality, often incorporating intricate designs and symbolism related to loss and remembrance.
 The use of black enamel and jet in these pieces further emphasized their connection to mourning, with elaborate brooches, pendants, and rings becoming popular ways to carry a piece of the departed with them at all times.